paich64/C64MEGA65/ROADMAP.md

 * Enhance QNICE's FAT32 stack so that it is able to create new files
 * Fix visible tearing in Bromance demo (vertical scroll effect), but only, when HDMI Zoom is ON: https://csdb.dk/release/?id=205526
-* Update to newer ascal version (wait until MiSTer does the same upstream)
+* Research if an update to the newest ASCAL version makes sense and if so so the update (wait until MiSTer does the same upstream)
 * Re-do QNICE's SD Card controller: Go from SPI to native
 * Hardware debugger (single-step the CPU via the on-screen-menu)